 Quick Coconut Chicken Pelau (recipe)

 Pelau is one of Trindad’s signature national dishes and I would argue its also our definitive one-pot meal.
-This is the meal that we make whenever we have informal gatherings (’limes’) either at home, at a river or on the beach.
+This is the meal that we make whenever we have informal gatherings (‘limes’) either at home, at a river or on the beach.
 It also feeds hungry revellers at Carnival time and provides a comfortable rhythm to a lazy Sunday afternoon.
 Cooked in coconut milk and seared in caramelized sugar (after being marinated in a garlicky marinade) the chicken in a good pelau is soft, falling off the bone and delectably (yet not overpoweringly) sweet.
-A good pelau is a work of art and this version is a quicker truncated version of the classic recipe (of which I’ll get around to posting my father’s version eventually) that retains the authenticity and method of preparation.
+A good pelau is a work of art and this version is a quicker truncated version of the classic recipe that retains the authenticity and method of preparation.
+However, if time and inclination permit, I highly recommend that you prepare this recipe in the more lengthy time-honored manner embodied by my father’s recipe Bertie’s Trinidad Pelau

 Coconut Chicken Pelau (Quick)